Korean Americans: Immigration following the 1965 Immigration Act

+The Korean American Experience after the 1980s

-In the 1980s and 1990s Koreans became noted not only for starting small businesses such as dry cleaners or convenience stores, but also for diligently planting churches.
+In the 1980s and 1990s, Koreans became noted not only for starting small businesses such as dry cleaners or convenience stores, but also for diligently planting churches.
 They would venture into abandoned cities and start up businesses which happened to be predominantly African American in demographics.
-This would sometimes lead to publicized tensions with customers as dramatized in movies such as Spike Lee's Do the Right Thing and the Los Angeles riots of April 1992.
+This would sometimes lead to publicized tensions with customers as dramatized in movies such as Spike Lee's Do the Right Thing.

 Their children, along with those of other Asian Americans, would also be noted in headlines and magazine covers in the 1980s for their numbers in prestigious universities and highly skilled white collar professions.
 Favorable socioeconomic status and education have led to the painting of Asian Americans, including Korean Americans, as a "model minority".
 However, this label is a controversial one: many individuals claim that the "model minority" label derides other communities of color and dismisses the challenges that the Korean Americans, and other Asian American ethnic groups, face.
 For instance, 12.8% of all Korean Americans live at or below the poverty line.

 A large number of Korean Americans do not have health insurance due to language access barriers.
 Furthermore, older Korean Americans, who are at significant risk of developing mental health conditions, are less likely to access mental health services even when exhibiting symptoms.
 This is due to stigma and cultural misconceptions regarding mental health conditions.